segalon/birds-dist-models/README.md

 # species-distribution-models

 This project provides a Streamlit application for running species distribution models.
 The user can select various parameters, including the model type, survey years, conservation ranks, species, and the variables.
-The output is a map and a table of the species distribution.
+The output is a table and map of the species distribution.

 ## Usage